benfl3713/DepartureBoard-Docs/docs/getting-started/introduction.md

 ## Welcome

-This website holds a vast library of documentation on how to use leddepartureboard.com.
+This website holds a vast library of documentation on how to use [leddepartureboard.com](https://leddepartureboard.com).
-Use the sidebar to navigate through the documents, or you the search bar to find something specific
+Use the sidebar to navigate through the documents, or use the search bar to find something specific.

 ## Viewing a station